 Avoid direct sunlight.

 Let sit for about 10-12 hours.
-Cashew nuts, pine nuts, and macadamia only need to be soaked for about 2 to maximum 4 hours otherwise they become "slimy".
+Cashew nuts, pine nuts and macadamia only need to be soaked for about 2 to max 4 hours otherwise they become "slimy".

-8.Drain the water using a colander.Rinse the nuts thoroughly.
+8.Drain the water in a colander.Rinse the nuts thoroughly.

-Now, if desired, you can easily remove the shell by "scrubbing" the nuts in a kitchen towel.
+You can now, if you want, easily remove the skin by "rubbing" the nuts in a kitchen towel.

-Then dry the nuts in an oven at 40-50 degrees Celsius, spread them on a tray and place in the middle of the oven or place them in a dehydrator.
-It's important that they become completely dry – this can take approximately 4-5 hours in a regular oven and up to 12 hours in a dehydrator.
+Then dry the nuts in the oven at 40-50 degrees, spread them out on a baking sheet and place in the middle of the oven or place them in a dehydrator.
+It is important that they become completely dry – can take about 4-5 hours in a regular oven and up to 12 hours in a dehydrator.
 They should be completely dry and crispy.

-Of course, you can season the nuts with your favorite spices or with nutritional yeast, see recipe further down, this should be done before drying the nuts.
+Of course you can season the nuts with favorite spices or with nutritional yeast, see recipe further down, this is done before drying the nuts.

 Recipe: Vegan Nut Milk

-Perhaps you'd rather make nut milk?
+Maybe you'd rather make nut milk?
 You can easily do this in a powerful blender such as Omniblend.
-You can also make delicious nut milk in Soyabella.
-In the video below, Sara shows how it's done.
+You can also make wonderful nut milk in Soyabella.

 Soak the nuts in water overnight.
 The water should cover the nuts.